MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/system-requirements-23h2.md

 - **Azure permissions**: Make sure that you're assigned the required roles and permissions for registration and deployment.
 For information on how to assign permissions, see [Assign Azure permissions for registration](../deploy/deployment-arc-register-server-permissions.md#assign-required-permissions-for-deployment).

-- **Azure regions**: The Azure Stack HCI service and [Azure Arc VM management](../manage/azure-arc-vm-management-overview.md) are together supported for the following regions:
+- **Azure regions**: Azure Stack HCI is supported for the following regions:

    - East US
    - West Europe